pankaj-404/payment-management-system/README.md

 ## Deploying a React app with Now.sh

- - Install now globlaly `npm i -g now`
+ - Install now globlaly `npm i -g vercel`
  - Move inside your react app folder (make sure you are on the entry folder package.json etc is located.
- - Run the command `now` from terminal
+ - Run the command `vercel` from terminal
- - If not logged in, or if no account created you might be asked to. once login and auth is setup, the terminal will ask you a few questions to setup and deploy.
+ - If not logged in, or if no account created you might be asked to. once `vercel login` and auth is setup, the terminal will ask you a few questions to setup and deploy.
  - Once over, it will show its ready and gives you a production link
- - If you want to deploy it to a production build, then do `now --prod`
+ - If you want to deploy it to a production build, then do `vercel --prod`

 ## Built With